mvolkmann/authentication-fastify/README.md

 Finally, the `createTokens` function is called.
 This creates access and refresh tokens that are JSON Web Tokens (JWTs).

-The access token contains the user id and a session token...
+The access token contains the user id and the session token.
-It expires in one minute.
+It expires in one minute for demo purposes addressed later.
+REST services can decode the access token to get the user id and then query the MongoDB `user` collection to get information about the current user.

 The refresh token contains the same session token.
 It expires in one week.

-A short lifetime for the access token was selected in order to easily demonstrate recreating the tokens when it expires.
+This token is required to exist in order to create new tokens REST calls are made after the access token has expired.

 Many REST services validate that they are being called from an active session.
 They do this by calling the `getUser` function in `api/api.js`.
 This verifies that the request contains a valid access token.
 If the access token has expired and is therefore not passed in the request, the next step is to verify that the request contains a valid refresh token.
-If it does then the session token is obtained from the refresh token.
+If it does then the refresh token is decoded to obtain the session id.
 If a corresponding document exists in the MongoDB `session` collection and the MongoDB `user` collection contains a document corresponding to the user id associated with the session